The best safari guides

 The quality and training of our guides are very important for a nice safari.
 Due to the absence of a good training center for safari guides in Tanzania, Explore Tanzania has set up its own training center together with its partner Wayo Africa.

 All guides are now trained through the South African FGASA system.
+They also follow an intensive multi-day first aid course once a year.
+This makes you feel safe when travelling.

 Most men started their careers by guiding activities such as walking safaris, canoe trips, night safaris and village walks.
 During these years, they were trained by Wayo Africa about the smallest details in nature.
 Knowledge of both nature and people makes a fantastic guide.
 Only the best are then selected and trained as safari guides.
 Training never stops and Wayo Africa operates the most successful training center in Tanzania.
 Over 100 safari guides are trained annually.